 The first festival took place in September 2011 and was a resounding success.
 The community of Bothwell embraced the concept wholeheartedly; making and displaying more than 300 wonderfully creative scarecrows in the run up to the festival; as well as showing a real enthusiasm for all the concerts, events, and exhibitions that were organised.
-Surplus funds from the festival were donated to Glasgow Children’s Hospital Charity, to help them continue the phenomenal work they do.
+Surplus funds from the are donated to local charities and community groups as well as Glasgow Children’s Hospital Charity to help them continue the phenomenal work they do.

 By popular demand the festival was repeated in 2012, and its continued success means it is now an established yearly event.
 Surplus funds continue to be donated to Glasgow Children’s Hospital Charity.